Dan-Eli/geo_sim_processing_a/README.md

 Figure 5

-# TopoSim
+# Simplifier

-TopoSim is a geospatial simplification tool for lines and polygons.
-TopoSim implements [Shapely](https://pypi.org/project/Shapely/)'s *simplify* tool with parameter  *preserve_topology=True*.
-For line and polygon simplification Shapely implements an algorithm similar to the [Douglas Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
-The implementation preserves the topology within one feature but not between features of the same layer or from different layers.
-There is also a [known bug](https://locationtech.github.io/jts/javadoc/org/locationtech/jts/simplify/TopologyPreservingSimplifier.html) where the algorithm may create invalid topologies if there are components which are small relative to the tolerance value.
-In particular, if a small interior hole is very close to an edge, simplification may result in the hole being moved outside the polygon (figure 6a).
-Similarly, a small polygon close to a larger one may end up being swallowed into the larger polygon.
-Toposim will detect situations like figure 6b where one or more rings (interior parts) fall outside the polygon after being simplified and make the polygon invalid.
+Simplify is a geospatial simplification tool for lines and polygons.
+Simplify implements QGIS's QgsTopologyPreservingSimplifier tool.
+For line and polygon simplification that tool implements an algorithm similar to the Douglas Peucker algorithm.
+The implementation preserves the topology within one vector feature but not between vector features.
+There is also a known bug where the algorithm may create invalid topologies if there are components which are small relative to the tolerance value.
+In particular, if a small interior hole is very close to an edge, the resulting simplification may result in the hole being moved outside the polygon.
+This algorithm will detect these situations where one or more rings (interior parts) fall outside the polygon after being simplified and make the polygon invalid.
 The algoritm will remove (delete) these ring(s) so the feature remains valid after simplification.

 Note: While most GIS tools will handle and display invalid geometries like figure 6b, some spatial operation will not be allowed and this is why it's important to keep validity of the geometry after a spatial operation.